Reading time: 15min

 This step is so important, but it can be summarized into one because it’s one flow of thinking.

 So, as mentioned before, the Check is a review on the passed week’s achievement plan.
 What did you want to achieve and what did you actually achieve?
-Oftentimes the reason is obvious (something else was more important), but sometimes you can ask yourself whether you misjudged some activities (e.g. in duration) and learn from it.
+Oftentimes the reason is obvious: something else was more important.
+But sometimes you can ask yourself whether you misjudged some activities (e.g. in duration) and learn from it.

 Let me describe the check-in and check-out within a PDCA-cycle: